 On Chain Billing

-In Figment's On Chain Billing model, each party receives its accurate share on chain – without the need for
+In Figment's On Chain Billing model, each party receives its accurate share on chain – without the need for any accounting, invoicing or off chain payment.
+This is achieved using Figment’s audited and battled-tested fee splitting smart contracts while the assets remain in the customer’s control.

 The validator's fee recipient address is the wallet that receives execution layer rewards.
 For off chain billing, this is generally equal to the withdrawal address, unless specified otherwise.